 - Get information about the current situation from reliable sources.

 - Stay informed, but follow news coverage about COVID-19 in moderation.
-Take breaks from watching, reading, or listening to news stories as it can too much exposure can provoke anxiety.

 - Take care of your body.
 Take deep breaths, stretch or meditate.
-Try to eat healthy, well-balanced meals, exercise regularly, and maintain a regular sleep schedule.
+Try to eat healthy, well-balanced meals, exercise regularly and maintain a regular sleep schedule.
 For other helpful tips, check out the Staying Healthy while Working from Home resource.

 - Show support and empathy to those dealing with difficult situations.